Ultimate 2 Weeks Japan Itinerary:

 There are three main options for staying connected in Japan.
 You can use a pocket wifi, an e-sim, or a physical sim card.

 The pocket wifi is good for groups that are traveling together who will not be splitting up.
 Cons are that it is an extra device to keep charged and carry around during the day, and having to arrange for delivery to receive it and send it back.
 If your phone is not unlocked then the pocket wifi is your best bet for data since you will not be able to change your sim card.
+If you’re planning on going to Tokyo Disney, then having a pocket wifi might come in handy to ensure you have fast internet to book the fastpasses once on site.

 An e-sim is the easiest and cheapest option to have internet data available on the phone right away.
 You can install the e-sim while back at home, and just toggle it on once you get to Japan.
 However, you do need an unlocked phone to use an e-sim.
 The e-sim only provides data and has no cellular service for making calls.
 Airalo is our favorite e-sim company and we have used it in Canada and Europe without problems.
 The data packages are surprisingly cheap, and it’s easy to top up more data as you go.
 You can buy a Japan only e-sim or a regional Asia e-sim if traveling to multiple Asian countries.